 - 1. Destination - a) Priority 1 patients shall be triaged according to Maryland Medical Protocols to the closest appropriate hospital-based emergency department, designated trauma or designated specialty referral center.
-Critically unstable patients in need of immediate life-saving interventions that cannot be provided in the field shall, with the approval of EMS System medical consultation, be diverted to the closest facility capable of immediately providing those interventions. - b) Priority 2 patients shall be triaged according to the Maryland Medical Protocols to the closest appropriate hospital-based emergency department, designated trauma or designated specialty referral center unless otherwise directed by EMS System medical consultation.
+Critically unstable patients in need of immediate life-saving interventions that cannot be provided in the field shall, with the approval of EMS System medical consultation, be diverted to the closest facility (including freestanding medical facility) (NEW '07) capable of immediately providing those interventions. - b) Priority 2 patients shall be triaged according to the Maryland Medical Protocols to the closest appropriate hospital-based emergency department, designated trauma or designated specialty referral center unless otherwise directed by EMS System medical consultation. - c) Stable priority 3 or 4 patients who do not need a time critical intervention may also be transported to the local emergency department or freestanding medical facility.
+(NEW '07)

-2. Mode of transport (air, land, water, etc.)

-- a) Medevac patients with indications for specialty referral center should be flown to the appropriate type of specialty center if not more than 10-15 minutes further than the closest trauma center.
+- 2. Mode of transport (air, land, water, etc.) - a) Medevac patients with indications for specialty referral center should be flown to the appropriate type of specialty center if not more than 10-15 minutes further than the closest trauma center.
 (Patients with an airway, breathing, or circulatory status who would be jeopardized by going an additional 10-15 minutes should go to the closest trauma center.) - b) Consider utilization of a helicopter when the patient's condition warrants transport to a trauma or specialty referral center and the use of a helicopter would result in a clinically significant reduction in time compared with driving to a trauma/specialty center.

 ALL REQUESTS FOR SCENE HELICOPTER TRANSPORTS SHALL BE MADE THROUGH SYSCOM.
-(NEW '05)

 - c) If the time of arrival at the trauma or specialty referral center via ground unit is less than 30 minutes, there will generally not be a benefit in using the helicopter, especially for Trauma Decision Tree classes "C" and "D". - d) Refer to the trauma decision tree when considering use of aeromedical transport.
-Provide SYSCOM with the patient's Category (A, B, C, or D). - e) On-line medical direction should be obtained from the local trauma center and the specialty referral center when transport to the specialty center would require more than 10-15 minutes additional transport time. - Pediatric Trauma Patients: Indications as per the pediatric section of the trauma protocols. - (2) Spinal Trauma Patients: Indications as per spinal trauma protocol. - (3) Burn Patients: Indications as per burn protocol.
+Provide SYSCOM with the patient's Category (A, B, C, or D). - e) On-line medical direction should be obtained from the local trauma center and the specialty referral center when transport to the specialty center would require more than 10-15 minutes additional transport time. - (1) Pediatric Trauma Patients: Indications as per the pediatric section of the trauma protocols. - (2) Spinal Trauma Patients: Indications as per spinal trauma protocol. - (3) Burn Patients: Indications as per burn protocol.
 Special note: Isolated burn patients without airway injury or other associated trauma should normally be flown to a burn center, regardless of the location of the closest trauma center. - (4) Hand Injury Patients: Indications as per hand protocol.
 Special note: Medevac patients with appropriate indications for hand center referral should normally be flown to the hand center, regardless of the location of the closest trauma center.